azurenoops/ref-scca-enclave-landing-zone-starter/README.md

-# Create a SCCA compliant Mission Enclave with an web app workload using Terraform and GitHub #
+# Create a SCCA compliant Mission Enclave with an web app service workload using Terraform and GitHub #

 This reference implementation shows how to create a [Mission Enclave](https://docs.microsoft.com/en-us/azure) with an web app workload using: